 13. Sip Some Sour Cherry Pálinka (liquor)

-Don’t leave Budapest without trying a local favorite Pálinka, which is a fruit liquor made with different fruits similar to brandy.
-This firewater has a lot of fruit flavor come through as you throw them back.
+Don’t leave Budapest without trying a local favorite, Pálinka, which is a fruit liquor made with different fruits similar to brandy.
+This firewater has a lot of fruit flavor coming through as you throw them back.
 Pálinka is commonly drunk before or after a meal and is the go-to spot at the Budapest ruin pubs.

 14. Ride The Budapest Eye Ferris Wheel